 Another option your attorney may be able to negotiate is for the prosecutor to amend the charge to a misdemeanor in order to prevent you from having a felony on your record.

-What to do after being charged for a gun charge?
+What to do after being charged with a gun crime?

-When facing a gun charge in Chicago or the surrounding suburbs of Cook County it is important that you talk to a knowledgeable Cook County attorney to beat the charges.
+When facing a gun charge in Chicago or the surrounding suburbs of Cook County it is important that you talk to a knowledgeable Chicago criminal defense attorney to beat the charges.